katyascode/todoapp/README.md

 Made by following @MadeByMatt YouTube tutorial.
-Added my own minor aesthetic and functionality changes, such as:
+The app is written in ReactNative using Node.js packages & the Expo framework Added my own minor aesthetic and functionality changes, such as:

     * Background, square, and title colour/size